Antoinette Konikow: Political career

 Konikow was also active in the Communist Party's "aboveground" activities in this period, serving as chair of the New England Division of the National Defense Committee, a party organization dedicated to raising funds to pay for its legal defense needs.

 Konikow was a delegate to the second convention of the Workers Party of America, successor to the underground Communist Party of America, held in New York City from December 24 to 26, 1922.

 In 1924, Konikow stood as the Workers Party's candidate for U.S. Senate from Massachusetts.

 Konikow was also deeply committed to the cause of birth control, a taboo topic in this era.
 She was a member of the Society of Sanitary and Moral Prophylaxis, one of the leading birth control organizations of the day.
 In the mid-1920s, she and her son-in-law, Joseph Vanzler (a.k.a.
 John G. Wright), jointly developed an inexpensive spermicidal jelly, the formula of which she shared with officials in the Soviet Union when she visited there as a birth control specialist in 1926.

 While in the USSR, Konikow was won over to the political ideas of Leon Trotsky, then embroiled in a bitter factional dispute with the leadership of the Russian Communist Party headed by Joseph Stalin and Nikolai Bukharin.
 From 1927, Konikow was open in her support with the program of the United Opposition of Trotsky with Grigorii Zinoviev and Lev Kamenev in the USSR.
 This did not lead to her immediate removal from the party, however, only to the loss of her position as an instructor in the local party training school.

 Konikow was expelled from the Communist Party headed by Executive Secretary Jay Lovestone in November 1928 as a Trotskyist.
 Upon her expulsion, she formed a tiny group in Boston calling itself the Independent Communist League.
 This group later merged with the Communist League of America headed by James P. Cannon, Martin Abern, and Max Shachtman at the time of its formation later that same year.
-She remained active in this movement until her death, contributing frequently to the party press on women's issues.
+She remained active in the Trotskyist movement until her death, contributing frequently to the party press on women's issues.

 At the convention establishing the Socialist Workers Party in January 1938, Konikow was named an honorary member of its governing National Committee.